KerryAM-R/ggVolcanoR/README.md

 Please contact: Chen.Li@monash.edu or Kerry.Mullan@monash.edu to report errors.

-If using the local GitHub, run the following command in R or Rstudio to download and install the required packages
+If using the local GitHub, run the following command in R or Rstudio to download and install the required packages.
 ```
 install.packages(c("tidyverse", "ggplot2", "ggrepel", "shiny", "shinyBS", "gridExtra", "DT", "plyr", "dplyr", "reshape2"))
 ```

-## file types accepted
+## File types accepted

 The file must contain headers: ID, logFC and Pvalue.

 Unique ID names are preferred especially when labelling the graph.

-This needs to be in the form of either a **.csv** or **.txt** file
+This needs to be in the form of either a **.csv** or **.txt** file.

-see the test-data format in the GitHub repository or download by setting the significance threholds to 0.
+See the test-data format in the GitHub repository or download by setting the significance thresholds to 0.

-## uploading the file
+## Uploading the file

 Select browse and you can search your system for your differental expression file.

 ![](IMAGES/1.uploading.png)

-## types of graphs
+## Types of graphs

 ### Three labelling options are available for plotting.